-Our insurance carriers say lawyers are now the top sector targeted by threat actors.
+Our insurance carriers say lawyers are now a top sector targeted by threat actors.
 Of course, law firms are no strangers to threats from cybercriminals, but the nature of this threat has changed over time.
 Cybercrime was primarily an end-user problem in the past, with hackers seeking to steal financial information.

-Today, the danger has shifted-instead of stealing data; criminals are using malware attacks on legal practices to gain access to sensitive legal information.
+Today, the danger has shifted- instead of stealing data; criminals are using malware attacks on legal practices to gain access to sensitive legal information.

 Why Hackers Target Law Firms

 Cybercrime has been labeled the number one threat to these businesses.
-The American Bar Association reports that lawyers are increasing their use of enhanced security measures and cyber liability insurance policies to safeguard against cyber threats.
+The American Bar Association reports that attorneys are increasing their use of enhanced security measures and cyber liability insurance policies to safeguard against cyber threats.

 A report by Law360 Pulse revealed a spike in breaches of firms under 50 lawyers in 2021.
 From 33 breaches in 2020 to 68 breaches in 2021, an increase of more than 100%, and 106 out of 116 breaches occurred due to hacking, phishing, or malware.